RobertAhlin/emx/README.md

 I decided from the beginning that I should make sure to test everything I do.
 So from the first runnable skeleton of the project.
 I made sure it was working on Heroku by doing an early deploy.
 Through the whole process of developing the EMX Events app I hade it running with `python3 manage.py runserver` and checked that all was working about when I did each commit.

-- Allauth : `../.pip-modules/lib/` doesn't work in Codeanywhere.
+- Allauth: `../.pip-modules/lib/` doesn't work in Codeanywhere.
 It gives: `ls: cannot access '../.pip-modules/lib/': No such file or directory` the solution was found in Slack and I used this command instead: `cp -r /home/codeany/.local/lib/python3.9/site-packages/allauth/templates/* ./templates/.`

+- Sign up for event.
+Manual testing to sign up for an event.

 ### <a id="validating"></a>Validating